 O’SHAUGHNESSY, William Brooke.
 Limerick, Ireland 1.11.1809 — Southsea, Hampshire 10.1.1889.
 Sir.
 British (Irish) Physician in India.
-Son of merchant Daniel O’Sh. and Sarah Boswell.
-Studies at Edinburgh, Med.Dr.
+Son of merchant Daniel O’Sh. and Sarah Boswell (a Protestant).
+Studies briefly at Trinity College, Dublin, then at Edinburgh, Med.Dr.
 1829.
 Moved to London and taught forensic chemistry.
-He made important research during the cholera epidemy of 1831, but could not work as physician in England with his Scottish degree, Therefore he joined Indian Medical Service in 1833.
+He made important research during the cholera epidemy of 1831, but could not work as physician in England with his Scottish degree.
+Therefore he joined Indian Medical Service in 1833.
 From 1835 Professor of Chemistry and Natural Philosophy at Calcutta Medical College.
 Made active study of local medical plants, developed the medical use of cannabis, but was also active in other fields.
 Introduced electric telegram in India.
-Also from 1844 deputy assay master and 1851 assay master of Calcutta mint.
+In 1841-44 on leave in London, from 1844 deputy assay master and 1851 assay master of Calcutta mint.
 Surgeon-Major 1859.
 Retired for health reasons in 1861, settled in Southsea.
 Knighted 1856.
-Married first c.
-1833, one child, lost his wife in 1834, second wife 1835 his cousin Margaret O’Shaughnessy, third Julia Greenly (née Sabine).
+Married first 1829 Isabella Lawrence, one daughter, lost his wife in 1834, second wife 1835 his cousin Margaret O’Shaughnessy, five daughters and two sons.
+In 1861 changed his name to W. O’Shaughnessy Brooke and married (uncertain whether formally divorced his second wife) Julia Greenly (née Sabine), one son.

 Publications: With J. C. C. Sutherland: “Notice of a Grant engraved on Copper, found at Kumbhi in the Saugor Territory”, JASB 8, 1839, 481-495; “Sanskrit Inscription on the Slab removed from above the Kothoutiya Gate of the Fort Rohtas”, JASB 8, 1839, 693-701 (both only signed “by the Editors”).